MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Reduce data structure size*: Assess the size of your data structures, such as classes, and identify areas where reduction is possible.
 Review the data requirements and eliminate any unnecessary fields or properties.
 Optimize memory usage by selecting appropriate data types and packing data efficiently.
 - *Cross-cutting implementation*: Consider the effects of cross-cutting implementations, such as middleware or token checks, and assess if they're affecting performance negatively.

-:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:** Optimizing code and hot paths requires developer expertise in identifying code inefficiencies is subjective and might be highly skilled individual required for other tasks.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Optimizing code and hot paths requires developer expertise in identifying code inefficiencies is subjective and might be highly skilled individual required for other tasks.

 ### Evalaute the use of concurrency